User Deletion and Suppression

 This creates an

-userId is removed from your suppression list, and their data is no longer blocked within 24 hours.
+userId from your suppression list, within 24 hours.

-The deletion requests pane shows a log of all regulations with a deletion element along with their status, so that you can see the status of a deletion.
+The deletion requests tab shows a log of all regulations with a deletion element along with status.

 Programmatic User Deletion and Suppression using the API

-Use the Segment Config APIs to interact with our User Deletion and Suppression system.
+Use the Segment Public API to interact with the User Deletion and Suppression system.

 Regulate User from a single Source in a Workspace

-Refer to Create Source Regulation in the Config API.
+Refer to Create Source Regulation in the Public API.

 Delete Object from a Cloud Source

-Refer to the Cloud Source Object Deletion Config API method.
+Refer to the Create Cloud Source Regulation Public API endpoint.